Apothecary

 What element is Thyme associated with?

-Thyme is associated with the Air/Water element and the sign of Virgo, and resonates with the Throat chakra.
+Thyme is associated with the Air/Water element, the sign of Virgo, and resonates with the Throat chakra.

 What planet rules Thyme?